brainflow-dev/brainflow/docs/BuildBrainFlow.rst

         import Pkg
 		Pkg.add("brainflow")

-When using brainflow for the first time in Julia, the brainflow artifact containing the compiled brainflow libraries will be downloaded.
+When using BrainFlow for the first time in Julia, the brainflow artifact containing the compiled BrainFlow libraries will be downloaded.

 Docker Image
 --------------